DominickVale/DARBS/README.md

 ## What is DARBS?
 DARBS is simply my fork of the amazing LARBS (from Luke Smith).
 The only differences are:
-1. My version assumes it's being run on a default Manjaro i3 community edition installation
+1. My version assumes it's being run on a default EndeavourOS-sway community edition installation
 2. You are a web developer
 3. Obviously expect some different configurations (which will be reflected in the docs)
 4. Probably less radical about suckless software